 - Conduct risk assessment at regular intervals.

-- Review warehouse layout and design with a view to safety, including factors like walkways, ramps/stairs, racking, escape routes, etc., and make necessary changes.
+- Review warehouse layout and design with a view to safety, including factors such as walkways, ramps/stairs, racking, escape routes, etc., and make necessary changes.

 - Have a fire and emergency plan that includes: